msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 > sudo mkdir -pm755 /etc/apt/keyrings
 > sudo wget -O /etc/apt/keyrings/winehq-archive.key https://dl.winehq.org/wine-builds/winehq.key

 followed by the required source locations.
-For Ubuntu Noble Numbat 24.04 the command is:
+For Elementary use the command:

->
-sudo wget -NP /etc/apt/sources.list.d/ https://dl.winehq.org/wine-builds/ubuntu/dists/jammy/winehq-jammy.sources
+> sudo wget -NP /etc/apt/sources.list.d/ https://dl.winehq.org/wine-builds/ubuntu/dists/jammy/winehq-jammy.sources

 ***Note:*** This is different from the Ubuntu file, if you used the latest Ubuntu version you will install Wine 6.0.